-In order to use Apporto, all you need is a browser and an internet connection.
+In order to use Apporto, all you need is a browser and a reasonably fast internet connection.

 Google Chrome is the recommended browser for Apporto.
 You may download the latest version of Chrome here:

-A reliable internet connection is very important for optimal performance in Apporto.
+A reliable internet connection is important for optimal performance in Apporto.